Skip to main content

 About

 'Law is magic as well as a curse', it just that you should know the correct spell.
-I will certify my statement by quoting MARTIN LUTHER KING, JR., "Letter from a Birmingham Jail", 1963-
+I will substantiate my statement by quoting MARTIN LUTHER KING, JR., "Letter from a Birmingham Jail", 1963-

-One may well ask: "How can you advocate breaking some laws and obeying others?"
+"One may well ask: 'How can you advocate breaking some laws and obeying others?'
 The answer lies in the fact that there are two types of laws: just and unjust.
 I would be the first to advocate obeying just laws.
 One has not only a legal, but a moral responsibility to obey just laws.
 Conversely, one has a moral responsibility to disobey unjust laws.
 I would agree with St. Augustine that "an unjust law is no law at all."

 Comments